Aliases for DEFA5 Gene

 GeneCards Summary for DEFA5 Gene

-DEFA5 (Defensin, Alpha 5, Paneth Cell-Specific) is a Protein Coding gene.
-Diseases associated with DEFA5 include vulvovaginal candidiasis and acute inflammation of lacrimal passage.
+DEFA5 (Defensin Alpha 5) is a Protein Coding gene.
+Diseases associated with DEFA5 include acute inflammation of lacrimal passage and dacryocystitis.
 Among its related pathways are Immune System and Defensins.
 An important paralog of this gene is DEFA3.

 UniProtKB/Swiss-Prot for DEFA5 Gene

 Has antimicrobial activity against Gram-negative and Gram-positive bacteria.
 Defensins are thought to kill microbes by permeabilizing their plasma membrane.
 All DEFA5 peptides exert antimicrobial activities, but their potency is affected by peptide processing.